waynegakuo/genkit-chat-with-a-pdf/README.md

 4. Set up your Gemini API Key:

 > **Note:** Git Bash is the recommended terminal for setting Gemini API keys and running other Genkit commands.
+When running the application, it should be done in the same terminal that was used to set the Gemini API key.

 ```bash
 # In Git Bash (Recommended)